urnotsimoneqi/BankingSoftware/README.md

 - Revise some code logic of joining group
 ## Bug to Fix

 ## Bug Fixed
 - Need to tap the last tab first otherwise the view of first tab not show
 - Goal Tab: The view of Goal fragment does not refresh but the data updated(join a group)
 - Fragment load before loginActivity so the userInfo may be null
 - Problem of displaying the progress (float, int, String)
+- groupId in table "goal" and "user_group" is null when create goal and group